code-dot-org/code-dot-org/frontend/packages/labs/ailab/README.md

 npm run build
 ```

-Then publish the build, skipping the option to adjust the build version:
+Then publish the build, skipping the option to adjust the build version.
+User name and password for shared account are available in password manager:

 ```
 yarn publish